smokentar/tf_s3_dynamo_remote_state/README.md

 ### 1. Migrate to local state

 1. Comment out the `terraform` block in `main.tf`.
-As no other option is specified terraform will default to storing state locally.
+As no other option is specified terraform will default to storing state locally
 2. Re-initialize the project with `terraform init`.
 Required when re-configuring the backend

 ### 2. Destroy resources